Frisch–Peierls memorandum: Memorandum

 As enemy aliens, at least until Peierls' naturalisation papers came through in February 1940, Frisch and Peierls were excluded from the most important—and secret—war work being done by Oliphant's team at Birmingham, that on radar.
 However, Oliphant would ask Peierls a theoretical question about, say, the solution to Maxwell's equations in a hemispheric cavity.
 Peierls knew that questions of this nature related to the work on microwave radar, and Oliphant was doubtless aware of this too, but the façade of secrecy was maintained.
 The nuclear investigation was not yet secret, so Frisch was available to work on it.
 He began experimenting with uranium enrichment through thermal diffusion, a process first demonstrated in Germany by Klaus Clusius.
 Progress was slow; the required equipment was not available, and the radar project had first call on the available resources.

-Francis Perrin had defined a critical mass of uranium to be the smallest amount that could sustain a chain reaction, and had calculated the critical mass of uranium oxide (not metal) to be about 40 t.
+Francis Perrin had defined a critical mass of uranium to be the smallest amount that could sustain a chain reaction.
+He calculated the value for triuranium octoxide with natural isotopic ratio i.e. unenriched.
+However, he greatly overestimated the "average number of neutrons produced per fission" value for natural uranium at 3, compared to a modern value of 1.18 due to absorption.
+This yielded a critical mass of about 40 t.
 He reckoned that if a neutron reflector were placed around it of materials such as iron or lead which did not greatly impede fast neutrons, this might be reduced to 12 t.
 Peierls also attempted to simplify the problem by using the fast neutrons produced by fission, thus omitting consideration of moderator.
 He then calculated the critical mass of a sphere of uranium metal in a theoretical paper written in 1939.
 He later recalled that the size of the critical mass "was of the order of tons.
 It therefore appeared to me that the paper had no relevance to a nuclear weapon."